Adaptive False Discovery Rate Control for Heterogeneous Data

 Although the weights were based on some simplifying assumptions, the WAMDF was more powerful than in its unweighted counterpart even if $p = 0.2$ or $p = 0.8$, as long as the CDP was at least 0.2.
 Further, the average FDP was always less than $\alpha$.
 Our simplifying assumptions were made merely because they were the least informative and lead to the simplest weights.
 The resulting WAMDF outperformed its unweighted counterpart in most scenarios, and any other weighting schemes could be considered.
 We leave more extensive methodological development of this nature as future work.
 The goal here was to demonstrate that the theory developed in the previous sections will be useful in developing WAMDFs that are simple and practical.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-Efforts to improve upon the original BH procedure have focused on 1) controlling the FDR at a level nearer $\alpha$ or 2) exploiting potential heterogeneity across tests.
-This paper combined these ideas using a weighted decision theoretic framework and showed that the resulting procedure is more powerful than procedures which only consider 1) or 2), but not both.
-Specifically, we have provided weighted adaptive multiple decision functions that satisfy the $\alpha$-exhaustive optimality criterion considered in \cite{Fin09}, but allow for further improvements via an optimal weighting scheme that incorporates heterogeneity.
-For example, in Corollary \ref{STS opt} we saw that the unweighted adaptive procedure is $\alpha$-exhaustive.
-However, its weighted version is even more powerful when data are heterogeneous and optimal weights are used; see Theorems \ref{opt solution} and \ref{asymp opt w} and the CDP of the weighted adaptive (WA) vs. the unweighted adaptive (UA) procedures in Simulations 1 and 2 in Section \ref{sec 7}.
-In fact, even when weights are not optimal, we saw in Simulation 3 that some gain in power is achieved.
+Efforts to improve upon the original BH procedure have focused on controlling the FDR at a level nearer $\alpha$, or exploiting heterogeneity across tests.
+We have combined these objectives using a weighted decision theoretic framework and showed that the resulting procedure is more powerful than procedures which only consider of them.
+We have provided weighted adaptive multiple decision functions that satisfy the $\alpha$-exhaustive optimality criterion considered in \cite{Fin09}, but allow for further improvements via an optimal weighting scheme that incorporates heterogeneity.

 The proposed WAMDFs are robust, and coupled with the flexibility of the WAMDF framework, allow for multiple testing procedures that exploit heterogeneity to be developed in a wide variety of settings, even when the nature and degree of heterogeneity is not fully observable or known.